suwebdev/wats3010-project-1/README.md

   - set a property of `left: 0.50%` on `footer-left`
   - set a property of `right: 0.50%` on `footer-right`

-## Test
+## Test and Submit
-Bring up your page and test it
+* Bring up your page and test it
+* Push your code to github.com
+* Configure hosting to github.io in the repository setting tab
+* Browse to your hosted code
+* Copy the link into the description area of your repository
+* Validate and fix errors using [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/) Validators
+* Submit 2 URL in Canvas: one from github.com and one from github.io